1 Introduction

 date, across all delays, using the data available as of July 1, 2021.

-It demonstrates the characteristic behavior of right-truncation.
+It demonstrates the characteristic behaviour of right-truncation.

 This is because we have not yet observed the data that will become available